- Our faith is in one God – Father, Son, and Holy Spirit.

 The Continuing Anglican Church maintains and supports Apostolic Succession.
 It is three-fold Orders of Bishops, Priests, and Deacons.

-It is our intent to reach out to all offering ourselves as examples of Christian love while preserving our Anglican heritage and traditions.
-We formed the Communion of Continuing Anglicans and we offer Godly fellowship through dialogue and discussion.
+The Continuing Anglican Church is intended to reach out to all; offering ourselves as examples of Christian love while preserving our Anglican heritage and traditions.
+We formed the Anglican Continuum (Communion of Continuing Anglicans) and we offer Godly fellowship through dialogue and discussion.

 Archbishop Primus inter pares, Primate, Archbishop, Lead Bishop, Bishop, Vicar General, Archdeacon, Dean, Canon, Priest, Deacon, and Laity.

-The Continuing Anglican Church Consistory, on August 2019 elected The Most Revd Dr Isaac Shunsuke Sato, in accordance with the Constitution and Canons of the Continuing Anglican Church, to Archbishop Primus inter pares and Primate of the Continuing Anglican Church and the Communion of Continuing Anglicans.
+The Continuing Anglican Church Consistory, on August 2019 elected The Most Revd Dr Isaac Shunsuke Sato, in accordance with the Constitution and Canons of The Continuing Anglican Church, to Archbishop Primus inter pares and Primate of The Continuing Anglican Church.

 “Your word is a lamp to my feet and a light to my path.”